Tamiro2019/Business-and-Weather/README.md

 contains the core code in notebook format.

 The Data_Cleaning.ipynb gives a step by step explanation of how the data was cleaned and assembled into condensed dataframes to run the app.
+The clean data is stored in yb50.csv and ts50.csv.

 The yb50.csv file stores basic business information.
 The ts50.csv stores time series data for check-in counts and weather indicators (temperature, precipitation, and wind-speed).